TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

-The AfterSave code snippet is executed *after* the given records are already saved to the database, *after* dependent data is updated (recomputed), *after* the validations passes, but *before* the database transaction is committed.
+The AfterSave code snippet is executed *after* the given records are already saved to the database, *after* dependent data is updated (recomputed), *after* the validations pass, but *before* the database transaction is committed.

 Since AfterSave is called after all the validations and related computations of this entity are executed, there is a higher chance that the request will be successful and committed to the database.

-Note that AfterSave is called **at the end of the Save method of the given entity**, but not at the end of the web request (i.e. database transaction).
+Note that AfterSave is called **at the end of the Save method of the given entity**, but not at the end of the web request (i.e. database transaction), and it is still possible that the current operation will be canceled and transaction rolled back.

-* For example, if saving one record (A) causes an automatic update of another record (B), then the AfterSave code of record B will be executed *before* the validations and AfterSave code of record A.
-* Another example, if the Save method is called from an Action, it is still possible for the transaction to be discarded by the code executed in the action after saving this entity.
+* For example, is multiple entity types are modified in a same web request, error in saving a second entity will also undo all changes on the first one.

-For the reasons described above, AfterSave should not be used to send confirmation emails, or similar external actions that cannot be undone if the current request is canceled and the database transaction is rolled back.
+For the reasons described above, AfterSave should not be used to **directly send confirmation emails, or similar external actions that cannot be undone** in case the current request is canceled and the database transaction is rolled back.
-These kinds of features should always be implemented with a task queue and a separate process for background processing of the committed tasks.
+These kinds of features should always be implemented with a task queue and background processing of the committed tasks.

+* For example, the code in AfterSave can insert a record in the SendMail table that represents a task queue, but a separate background job should process this record only after the original transaction has been committed.
+  This way, if the original operation is canceled after the SendMail record is inserted, the SendMail record will also be rolled back, and the confirmation mail will not be sent.

 ## Add features to repository class